jibeproject/Melbourne-Mode-Choice/JIBE_Melbourne_Mode_Choice.md

 | Total                                     |    221819 |  221819 |

 So, we see ’Walked the dog was cited approximate 3,500 times as a purpose for origin and destination.

+(*incidentally, the purpose category ‘Employer’s business’ likely matches intent of the MITO categories*)

 To see how such trips may be referenced using the higher level purpose and place variables, let’s explore more:

 ``` r
 survey$T[survey$T$origpurp2=="Walked the dog","origpurp1"] %>% table()%>%sort(decreasing=TRUE,na.last=TRUE)%>% kable()